w4jbm/Altair-clone/language-hex/README.md

 Thanks to Li-Chen Wang for the original Palo Alto Tiny Basic and the foundation of sharing that he created with his "COPYLEFT" and "ALL WRONGS RESERVED" quips.

 I had a little trouble definatively determining who first wrote VTL, but thanks to Frank McCoy and Gary Shannon along with others who have built on it and kept it alive.
+I believe this version may have been originally recreated by Emmanuel Roche entering the original code from a hardcopy.

 Thanks to Stephen A. Ness, author of XYBASIC, and to Robert Swartz, the current copyright holder who allowed it to be offered as an open source project.
 Also to Emmanuel Roche, Steven Hirsch, and Udo Munk for bringing it back to life.